 A Waterloo and Crosby has a vast range of bars, pubs and restaurants – some with live music.
 It is going to be busy so you would be advised to make a reservation for a table in your preferred restaurant.

 Q What happens to the money raised at the festival?

-A The Festival is organised by Waterloo Sunrise CIC a ‘not for profit’ limited company.
-After all costs have been meet and an allocation made to begin funding the event for 2022, surplus monies will be shared equally between two local charities Friends of Crosby Beach and Rimrose Valley Friends
+A. The Festival is organised by Waterloo Sunrise CIC a ‘not for profit’ limited company.
+After all costs have been met and an allocation made to begin funding the event for the following year any surplus money will be shared equally between two local charities Friends of Crosby Beach and Rimrose Valley Friends